MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-connect-apps-filtering.md

 ---
-title: "Using Filters with API calls"
+title: "Using Filters with API/OData calls"
 description: Learn how to use filters with APIs.
 author: SusanneWindfeldPedersen
 ms.author: solsen